-Parenting time (previously access) and decision-making (previously custody) are dealt with under the federal Divorce Act and the provincial Children’s Law Reform Act.
+Parenting time (previously access) and decision-making (previously custody) are dealt with under the Federal Divorce Act and the provincial Children’s Law Reform Act.
 These terms were changed on March 1, 2021.
 The aim of these changes is for the law to be more child-focused and to emphasize the role of parenting in the parenting arrangements.
-The neutral wording emphasizes that both parties in a separation or divorce will still be caring for the child and have rights with regards to the child.
+The neutral wording emphasizes family mediation, where both parties in a separation or divorce will still be caring for the child and have rights with regards to the child.

 Decision-making responsibility, previously deemed ‘custody’, is the right to make significant and important decisions about the child/ren.
 This can include decisions regarding the child’s education, extra-curriculars, health, religion, language, etc. Any individual seeking a parental role in the child’s life can apply for a parenting order, however, if they are a non-spouse, they would require leave of the court.
 Decision-making responsibility could be allocated to a single individual, to both spouses, or to another individual who intends to stand in the place of a parent to the child.